jtrawicki/Example-Work/FinalProject/Defensive Template.md

   - **Metric**: http.request.bytes
   - **Threshold**: 3500 per 1 minute
   - **Vulnerability Mitigated**: A comparitvely large volume of traffic moving ovewr the system would be unusual and warrant investigation.
-  - **Reliability**: TODO: Based on volume of network traffic, this Watcher should not trigger many flase positives.
+  - **Reliability**: Based on volume of network traffic, this Watcher should not trigger many flase positives.
 ```
  ![Watch2](Images/Watch2.PNG)